 Read more about Epicurus’ ideas on pleasure and pain here:

 For Epicurus, pleasure is nothing but the absence of pain.
 Pain can further be subdivided into pain of the body and trouble in the soul.
-This negative description of happiness is surprising at first sight, but is a necessary component of the Epicurean philosophy of happiness.

 (4) Continuous pain does not last long in the body; on the contrary, pain, if extreme, is present a short time, and even that degree of pain which barely outweighs pleasure in the body does not last for many days together.
 Illnesses of long duration even permit of an excess of pleasure over pain in the body.